jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Component interface**:
 - **Inputs**:
   - config: AgentConfig // The configuration for the agent containing provider, model, temperature, and output_schema
+  - tools: list = none // Optional list of tools to bind to the LLM
 - **Outputs**:
   - ChatOpenAI // The LLM with structured output
 - **Validations**: